csgillespie/efficientR/main.md

 parSapply(cl = NULL, X, FUN, ..., simplify = TRUE, USE.NAMES = TRUE)
 ```

-The key point is that there is very little difference in arguments between `parLapply()`
-and `apply()`, so the barrier to using (this form) of parallel computing is low,
-assuming you are proficient with the apply family of functions.
-Each function above
-has an argument `cl`, which is created by a `makeCluster()` call.
-This function, amongst
-other things, specifies the number of processors to use.
+The key point is that there is very little difference in arguments between `parLapply()` and `lapply()`, so the barrier to using (this form) of parallel computing is low, assuming you are proficient with the apply family of functions.
+Each function above has an argument `cl`, which is created by a `makeCluster()` call.
+This function, amongst other things, specifies the number of processors to use.

 ### Example: Snakes and Ladders

 Parallel computing is ideal for Monte-Carlo simulations.
-Each core independently
-simulates a realisation from the model.
+Each core independently simulates a realisation from the model.
 At the end, we gather up the results.
-In the
-**efficient** package, there is a function that simulates a single game of Snakes and
-Ladders - `snakes_ladders()`^[The idea for this example came to one of the authors
-after a particularly long and dull game of Snakes and Ladders with his son.]
+In the **efficient** package, there is a function that simulates a single game of Snakes and Ladders - `snakes_ladders()`^[The idea for this example came to one of the authors after a particularly long and dull game of Snakes and Ladders with his son.]

 The following code illustrates how to simulate `N` games using `sapply()`: